slack-samples/deno-github-functions/README.md

 ### Viewing Activity Logs for Your Production App

-Unlike when [running your project locally][run-locally], activity logs from the production instance of your application are not streamed to your laptop.
-However, you can still view its logs with the `slack activity` command:
+Activity logs from the production instance of your application can be viewed with the `slack activity` command:

 ```zsh
 $ slack activity